Let me first preface this blog post with a very important statement about my photography:

 Being involved in the wedding photography business I constantly meet other people who get paid to capture photos.
 Some of these people are fashion photographers, product photographers or even wedding photographers.
 My number one pet peeve about many of these people is that they only look at photography as a job.
 Photos for money, running their operation like McDonald’s, never truly caring about the work they put fourth.
 These are the type of people who give minimum effort to simply finish the job in the quickest amount of time possible instead of producing their best work.
 To these people I wag my finger and say shame, shame, shame little monkey.

-With all of that being said, when I recently had the opportunity to shoot with Temecula wedding photographer and fellow lover of premium margaritas, Anthony Carbajal, I was looking forward to soaking up any tips that could help me become a better wedding photographer.
+With all of that being said, when I recently had the opportunity to shoot with Palm Springs wedding photographer and fellow lover of premium margaritas, Anthony Carbajal, I was looking forward to soaking up any tips that could help me become a better wedding photographer.
 That is actually one of the best parts about second shooting with people, learning new tricks and seeing how established people handle their business, their biz-nas.

 Decoding My Canon 580exii Flash With Anthony Carbajal